SurajDonthi/Neural-Networks-from-Scratch/NN with Numpy 1/Neural_Networks_for_Absolute_beginners_Part_1_Introduction.md

 >>>>>>>>>>[![](https://img.youtube.com/vi/xzbHtIrb14s/0.jpg)](https://www.youtube.com/watch?v=xzbHtIrb14s)

-But what is mechanism by which the neurons become sensitve?
+But what is the mechanism by which the neurons become sensitve?

 Unfortunately, neuroscientists are still trying to figure that out!!